 Principle.
-The principle payment goes towards paying down the full balance of what your total loan is.
-The bigger this number is the better.
+The principle payment goes towards paying down the full balance of what your total home loan is.
+The bigger this number is, the better.

 Interest.
 The interest part of your interest payment is where the bank makes their money.
 This is known as the cost of financing.
-The better interest rate you get the lower the interest part of your mortgage payment is.
+The better interest rate you get, the lower the interest part of your mortgage payment is, check out online mortgage rate information at The Texas Mortgage Pros to help you refinance or finance you new mortgage loans.

 Property Taxes.
 At the end of the year you are responsible for paying the property taxes.
 Your lender will take your total property taxes owed for the year and divide it by 12 which is how much your monthly property taxes come out to.
 That way at the end of the year after making 12 payments you should have enough money in the escrow account for them to pay the property taxes for you.